SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 <a name="set-filter-predicate"></a>
 ##### Set filter predicate

 Optionally you can define an additional filter predicate.
 Per default, all entries in the base collection are offloaded to the data lake; you can use the predicate to filter out entries you do not want to persist in the data lake.
 For example, you can filter out invalid values or outliers.
 In the **Additional filter predicate** field, you can specify such a filter in SQL syntax.
-For example, for the alarms collection the filter might be "status='ACTIVE' AND severity='WARNING'" to only persist active alarms with severity warning.
+For example, for the alarms collection the filter might be "status='ACTIVE' AND severity='WARNING'" to only persist active alarms with a severe warning.
 The filter predicate functionality supports complex SQL statements, i.e., a combination of AND/OR, clauses like "IN(...)" / "NOT IN(...)", and functions, e.g. "REGEXP_LIKE(text, 'MyText\S+')".

 In the filter predicate you can query all standard attributes of the base collection as well as the custom fields.
 The additional result columns defined in the previous configuration step cannot be accessed by their name in the filter predicate.
 You have to use the source definition as defined in the corresponding column instead.

 > **Info:** For querying the attribute "id", you have to use "_id".
 For querying the time attributes, see also [Working with {{< product-c8y-iot >}} DataHub > {{< product-c8y-iot >}} DataHub best practices](/datahub/working-with-datahub/#datahub-best-practices) for example snippets for widely-used temporal filter predicates.

 When defining an additional filter predicate, you can click **Validate** to validate your predicate.
 If the validation fails, you will get an error description.
 For example, if you want to apply the trim function to a numeric value "TRIM(numeric_value)", you get an error message that the trim function cannot be applied in that case.
-You should fix these errors as otherwise the offloading execution will fail.
-If the underlying collection is empty and no schema information is available, the validation step cannot be executed.
+You must fix these errors before you can proceed.

 Click **Next** to proceed with the next configuration step.
 Click **Previous** to go one configuration step back.
 Click **Cancel** to cancel the offloading configuration.